UWCNuclear/DetectorEfficiency/README.md

-# Introduction on Detector Efficiency and Peak Fitting
+# Introduction to Detector Efficiency and Peak Fitting
 Introduction slides are included in this repository.

 To download all the files included in this repository, paste in your terminal: